-The position you have been offered must be classified as Skill Level 0, A or B in the National Occupational Classification Matrix.
+The position you have been offered must be classified as Skill Level 0, A or B in the Noc and how it works, please visit this section.

 If your current occupation is classified as Skill Level C or D and if your employer can satisfactorily demonstrate that there is a structured plan in place with the supporting employer for your career progression to an occupation classified as Skill Level 0, A or B, you can apply to the BC PNP.
-In this case, you will also need to submit the results of a valid language test results.
+In this case, you will also need to submit the results of a valid language test.